Role of the Executor

 The Law Office of Bonnie Lawston, with locations in Huntington Station and Ridge, regularly handles estate administration for clients no matter where they live.
 A large portion of our clients who are responsible for estate matters in New York reside in Florida and elsewhere.
 Other clients of ours have some contact with the New York Estate matter such as being an heir.

 Legal Help to Carry out Your Fiduciary Obligations

 Our job as your attorney is to advise and assist you in your capacity as the representative for the estate and as such, we must answer to you, the estate and sometimes the court.
-The roles are very similar no matter which “hat ” you wear and so long as you follow the laws, you will fulfill your duties and obligations.
+The roles are very similar no matter which “hat ” you wear, and so long as you follow the laws, you will fulfill your duties and obligations.
 It is not as scary as it sounds.
-With the proper advise which comes from our experience as a litigation , the process becomes just that.
-We will do the work for you, making it simple to fulfill your obligations.
+With the proper advice, which comes from our experience in probate, administration and litigation, we can simplify the process.
+We will do the work for you, making it easy to fulfill your obligations.

-Attorney Bonnie Lawston will initiate the probate or administration proceeding, collect and inventory the assets of the estate, collect debts owed to the estate, resolve all debts and appropriate claims of the estate, obtain the necessary releases and distribute the assets to the heirs, and closing the Estate.
+Attorney Bonnie Lawston will initiate the probate or administration proceeding, collect and inventory the assets of the estate, collect debts owed to the estate, resolve all debts and appropriate claims of the estate, obtain the necessary releases and distribute the assets to the heirs, and close the estate.

 - File the appropriate court proceeding in Surrogate’s Court

 - Marshal, inventory and protect all the assets, while maximizing the estate’s assets